ilias-lp/canary-weather-etl/README.md

 ```

-This concludes the historical raw data collection that is now stored in S3 and organized by its location.
+This concludes the historical raw data collection that is now stored in S3 and sorted in folders with location names.

 ![s3_1](https://github.com/user-attachments/assets/abc6b59d-6ced-430a-8e73-ce7bec1a2b32)